-Contract and Custom Feeding Operations - Livestock or poultry kept by you on "this place" on a contract or custom basis should be included on this report RECARDLESS OF OWNERSHIP.
+Contract and Custom Feeding Operations - Livestock or poultry kept by Contract and Custom Feeding Operations - Livestock or poultry kept by you on "this place" on a contract or outstom basis should be included on this report REGARDLESS OF OWNERSHIP.
 Report as "INVENTORY" numbers of animals or poultry on the place on December 31, 1982.
-Report as "SOLO" animals and poultry which were kept on a contract or custom basis and were removed or sold from the place in 1982.
+Report as "SOLD" animals and poultry which were kept on a contract or custom basis and were removed or sold from the place in 1982.
 If the sale price or market value is not known, give your best estimate of the market value of the animals or poultry when they left this place.

-Section 15 - HORSES, PONIES, BEES, FISH, GOATS, ANIMAL SPECIALTIES, OTHER LIVESTOCK
+Section 15 - HORSES, PONIES, BEES, FISH, GOATS, ANIMAL SPECIALTIES, OTHER LIVESTOCK adjaculate products, or sections 12 through 14, or Number" (such as pounds, packages, etc.), indicate the unit.

-Items 1 through 4 - Report the inventory number of animals, bee colonies, or animal specialties on the place on December 31, 1982, Indicate number sold and the gross value of sales for the number sold in 1982.
-In item 4, specify the name and code from List A of any livestock or animal specialties on "this place" which are not covered in items 1 through 3, or 6 (fish and aquaculture products), or sections 12 through 14, or 16.
+Items 1 through 4 - Report the inventory number of animals, bee coloni or animal specialties on the place on December 31, 1982.
+Indicate number sold in 1982 in the 4, specify the name and code from List A of any livestock or animal specialtie on "this place" which are not covered in items 1 through 3, or 6 (fish and aquaculture products), or sections 12 through 14, or 16.